Realizing Unitary $k$-designs with a Single Quench

-In both cases, when the switch time $t_s$ is at or beyond the Thouless time $t_{\mathrm{Th}}$, its $k$-th FP saturates the Haar value, indicating that the protocol realizes a unitary $k$-design (see Fig.~\ref{SYK_GUE_fig}(b),(c) for $k=2$).
+In both cases, when the switch time $t_s$ is at or beyond the Thouless time $t_{\mathrm{Th}}$, its $k$-th FP saturates the Haar value, indicating that the protocol realizes a unitary $k$-design (see Fig.~\ref{SYK_GUE_fig}(b),(c) for $k=2$) \footnote{A chaotic model for unitary design is needed because it must rapidly scramble, so that for times $t \gtrsim t_{\mathrm{Th}}$ the evolution exhibits universal RMT features.
+Equally important, the quench must \emph{inject independence}: changes that act mainly by conjugation are mere ``rotations'' that preserve the spectrum, whereas switching to an independent chaotic Hamiltonian generically changes both eigenvalues and eigenvectors.}.
 For $t_s<t_{\mathrm{Th}}$, the late-time plateau lies above the Haar value (see Fig.~\ref{SYK_GUE_fig}(a)), so a unitary $k$-design is not achieved.
+While Fig.~\ref{SYK_GUE_fig}(c) shows that both GUE and SYK can transiently approach the $k$-design value near the $t_{\mathrm{Th}}$, this occurs only in a narrow time window and would require fine-tuned sampling.
+By contrast, a single quench applied after $t_{\mathrm{Th}}$ yields a robust late-time plateau, and it continues to work for less chaotic or modified SYK variants where the no-quench dynamics do not achieve comparable design quality (see supplementary material (SM) \cite{SM}).

 As $t_s$ approaches $t_{\mathrm{Th}}$ from below, the gap $\Delta_{\mathrm{FP}}(t_s)$ between the late-time plateau and the Haar value decreases monotonically.
 Plotting $\Delta_{\mathrm{FP}}(t_s)$ versus $t_s$ shows that it approaches zero and then remains small and nearly flat for $t_s \gtrsim t_{\mathrm{Th}}$, as illustrated in Fig.~\ref{CSYK4_crossover_fig} for the single-quench time evolution of the complex SYK model.
+See the error bar calculation in SM \cite{SM}.
 This behavior motivates an operational definition of the Thouless time:

-Unlike the SFF-based definition that relies on identifying the onset of the linear ramp—often obscured by intrinsic oscillations—our criterion is less ambiguous because the decaying SFF envelope suppresses these oscillations \footnote{There are two contributors to the uncertainty: (i) finite-sampling noise from a limited number of disorder realizations, and (ii) oscillations of the averaged SFF near the Thouless time.}.
+Previous works often estimate $t_{\mathrm{Th}}$ from the onset of the linear ramp in the spectral form factor (SFF) or from related survival-probability diagnostics~\cite{Gharibyan:2018jrp, Schiulaz_2019}.
+At finite size, however, the ramp crossover is strongly oscillatory, making the inferred onset sensitive to smoothing/fitting choices.
+By contrast, for the quench FP we show analytically (for GUE in Eq.\eqref{eq_GUE_FP} that the deviation from the Haar value is controlled by a term $\propto \mathrm{SFF}^2$, whose decaying envelope suppresses these oscillations.
+This yields a smoother approach to the Haar value and supports a more robust operational definition of $t_{\mathrm{Th}}$, e.g.\ as the earliest time at which the FP stays within a prescribed tolerance of its Haar value (see SM for details).